 Peripherals & accessories

-While the Samsung microSD cards listed above are cheaper, there's no 256GB or 512GB options discounted.
+If you need a SanDisk microSD card, there are 128GB, 256GB and 512GB options discounted.
 So if you'd prefer a higher storage capacity, consider getting one of the below SanDisks:

 Need to stock up on SD cards for your photography needs?
 Get one of these high capacity SanDisk Extreme Pro memory cards and you'll be sorted for an entire day's shoot... or more.